19 June 2025

 A ‘working whisky village’ set among restored historical buildings that date back to the early 1800s, which preside over a picture-perfect slice of Tassie countryside on Hobart’s rural-urban fringe, Lark’s distillery door offers tours, tastings and a whisky blending class.

-Australia’s oldest single malt whisky maker also has several Hobart CBD venues, including a historical cellar door that offers whisky flights, a schmick cocktail lounge (The Still) that spotlights whisky in all its forms, and a dedicated modernist gin bar that also offers cocktail masterclasses.
+Australia’s oldest single malt whisky maker also has several Hobart CBD venues, including a historical cellar door that offers whisky flights and, a schmick cocktail lounge (The Still) that spotlights whisky in all its forms.

 Laying claim to the hallowed title of Australia’s most awarded whisky, Sullivan’s Cove is a distillery that’s serious about its craft.